 In most cases, the optical window is designed so it would allow wavelengths of light to go through it, into a different optical component.
 The optical windows are coated with materials that are supposed to prevent them from reflecting the light that goes through them.
 This coat is very important if the window is being used with light that is visible to the naked eye.
 This coat is less critical when we are dealing with windows that are being used outside the visible light spectrum (ultralight for example).
-The kind of coating that is being used depends of the specific use that is designated to that specific window and to the industry it will be used in.
+The kind of coating that is being used depends on the specific use that is designated to that specific window and to the industry it will be used in.

-Also, one of the uses of optical windows is to control the amount of light that goes through the optical window by distributing it, and to intensify and/or filter light that is outside the visible light spectrum.
-A very known and important kind of window is one that diffuses ultraviolet light, because too much UV light can be harmful and damage certain elements.
+Also, one of the uses of optical windows is to control the amount of light that goes through the optical window by distributing it and to intensify and/or filter light that is outside the visible light spectrum.
+A very known and important kind of window is one that diffuses ultraviolet light because too much UV light can be harmful and damage certain elements.

 Uses of Optical Windows in the Industry